-Before you decided to purchase and use a floor jack, whether it is 5 ton floor jack or 20 ton, you need to maintain some safety procedure.
-As you might purchase and not return to read these safety instructions, I mentioned these even before you reach to my best product section.
+Before you decided to purchase and use a floor jack, whether it is a 5-ton floor jack or 20 ton, you need to maintain some safety procedures.
+As you might buy and not return to read these safety instructions, I mentioned these even before you reach my best product section.

-Working with a 5 ton floor jack or 2 ton seems easy even to newbies, but that is a rather risky attitude to take.
-That’s because using a hydraulic floor jack can be risky and even fatal if you undertake it wrong and you simply ignore the very real safety issues.
+Working with a 5-ton floor jack or 2 ton seems easy even to newbies, but that is a somewhat risky attitude to take.
+That’s because using a hydraulic floor jack can be dangerous and even fatal if you undertake it wrong and you ignore the genuine safety issues.
 At least, you may damage the vehicle as well.

-So with regard to your safety (and possibly of the safety of people near you), here are the top five safety tips you should follow.
+So concerning your safety (and possibly of the safety of people near you), here are the top five safety tips you should follow.